Introduction And Learning Goals

 Now, let's discuss Private Data: In TypeScript, we can specify private data using the keyword private.
 These data fields cannot be accessed outside the class.
 We will illustrate this with a Car class, introducing a private attribute called _speed:

 This class has a private member, _speed, which cannot be accessed directly outside the class.
-The underscore _ before speed is a naming convention that indicates it is a private attribute.
+The underscore _ before is a naming convention that indicates it is a private attribute.

 Sign up